-If you have ever taken a yoga or aerobics class, you have tried group fitness.
-The term group fitness includes any form of fitness that is conducted in a group setting and is led by a personal trainer.
-With this exercise option growing in popularity, you are now able to find group fitness class options of any kind.
+If you have ever taken a yoga or aerobics class, then you’ve tried Group Fitness.
+The term “group fitness” is a broad one, and includes any form of fitness conducted in a group setting and led by an Instructor or Trainer.
+With this exercise option rapidly growing in popularity, most everyone is now able to find Group Fitness class options for virtually any category of exercise.

 PERSONAL TRAINING WITHOUT THE HIGH COSTS

 Personal Training at the one-on-one level can become expensive.
 At the same time, people still need help with their exercise form, workout motivation, and personal accountability; all three are essential for optimal results.

 Instead of struggling through every workout, missing many altogether and potentially risking injury when you do show up, try taking a group fitness class.
 This approach will allow you to work with a qualified Fitness Professional without the higher costs of working with a licensed Personal Trainer one-on-one.